History

 Smith Family History

 History comes naturally to John Smith.
 As you can see from the images below, the Smith family has been an institution in the area for over two centuries.
 John is also a graduate of Bernards High School, Cornell University, and the US Navy Candidate School in Newport, Rhode Island.
 He was married on February 22, 1969, to Linda Mudge of Bedminster at the Basking Ridge Presbyterian Church, where I catch him attending services today.
-He also serves on many history boards for non-profits in the area.
+He also serves on many nonprofit history boards in the area.

 Before the map projects, John was giving local barn tours and presenting local history with his Peapack/Gladstone posters, which showcased local historic structures in the area surrounded by an old map (see below).
 He has since extended his map work to showcase the surrounding areas of Bedminster Township, Peapack-Gladstone, and Bernards Township, as well as more detailed maps of the hamlets of Liberty Corner, Basking Ridge, and Pluckemin.